CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 ### 🖨️ Printing to the terminal

 In order to check the values when our program runs, we can make use of a function called `console.log`.
 `console.log` will allow us to log expressions to the console while our program is executing.
-This is very useful for complex programs when we need to inspect the result of certain expressions.
+This is very useful for complex programs when we need to check the value of expressions in our program.

 Let's see how to use `console.log`